faxpillow/aid-awesomeinvestingdecisions/README.md

 something sorry 4 the weird :)
 It does/did not look like that

- also the background confettis gif is there hold on
+ also the background confettis gif is there i'll find why it isn't loading etc